Web links to all National Access Points in Europe can be found here.

 All documents like the Commission Delegated Regulations as well as the EIP NAP documents ‘metadata’ and ‘self-declaration forms’ , ‘DATEX EU harmonized Profile for the implementation of SRTI’ and ‘EU EIP SRTI & RTTI data Quality Package are published as well on the website of European Commission DG Move – Mobility and Transport: ‘Technical Guidance for the implementation of EU specifications’ https://ec.europa.eu/transport/themes/its/road/action_plan/traffic-information_en

-The NAP map provides you direct weblinks to all NAPs in operation.
-Clicking image will direct you to an interactive map
+The interactive NAP map of Europe directs you to all NAPs in operation.

 This activity has a number of members with different levels of involvement.